MBA for Product Management

 - Change Management

-Additionally, MBA coursework may include applied learning classes, where students take classes that involve field visits to companies, hear lectures from product managers, or simulate real life situations such as making product pitches or testing product tech.
+Additionally, MBA coursework may include applied learning classes, where students take classes that involve field visits to companies, hear lectures from product managers, or simulate real-life situations such as making product pitches or testing product tech.
 While MBA programs do focus heavily on academics, they also understand the importance of developing students for the real-world through internships and applied learning coursework.

 MBA for Product Management Salary

-Salaries for professionals working in management salary who have an MBA can have an average base pay of $113,446 per year.
+Salaries for professionals working in management who have an MBA can have an average base pay of $113,446 per year.
 The salary range can be from $73,000 to $175,000, depending on the company or area of the country, with a median base salary of $125,317.
 The titles for these positions include Product Manager, Associate Product Manager, Program Manager, Product Management, or Director of Project Management.

 Pros and Cons of an MBA for Product Management